 By the end of the course, participants will have read and discussed a number of Ireland’s best-known authors and critically analysed their geographical settings and foundations.
 An exciting new course which would be ideal for the literary enthusiast or anyone preparing to study English at third level.
 Limited places

 Book Now: www.martinkeaveney.com/contact

 About the lecturer:

-Dr Martin Keaveney has been facilitating creative writing courses at Galway Arts Centre since 2018.
-He also lectures on Irish Literature at NUIG’s Autumn Series.
-His debut novel, Delia Meade, was published in 2020 by Penniless Press, UK.
-His debut collection of stories, The Rainy Day, was published by Penniless Press in 2018.
+Dr Martin Keaveney is an Associate Lecturer in Irish Literature at NUIG.
+He has published several articles on Irish Literature at the intersection of Narratology in a range of leading peer-reviewed academic journals, including New Hibernia Review, Estudios Irlandeses and the Journal of Franco-Irish Studies.
+He has been facilitating creative writing courses at Galway Arts Centre since 2018.
+His second novel, The Mackon Country, will be published by Penniless Press, UK this Autumn.
+This follows his debut novel Delia Meade (2020) and his collection of stories, The Rainy Day, ( 2018) (Penniless Press).
 Short fiction has been published in many literary journals in Ireland, UK and US.
-He has also written for the screen and his writing has been produced and exhibited at many international film festivals and on broadcast television.
-His scholarship has been published widely, including at the peer-reviewed journals New Hibernia Review, Estudios Irlandeses and the Journal of Franco-Irish Studies.
-He has a B.A. in English and Italian, an M.A in English (Writing) and a Ph.D. from NUIG (Creative Writing and Textual Studies).
+He has also written for the screen and his writing has been produced and exhibited at many international film festivals and on broadcast national television.
+His scholarship was recently published in the peer-reviewed New Hibernia Review, Journal of Franco-Irish Studies, Liverpool Journal of Postgraduate Studies and Estudios Irlandeses.
+He has a B.A. in English and Italian, an M.A in English (Writing) and a Ph.D. at NUIG (Creative Writing and Textual Studies).
 He was awarded the Sparanacht Ui Eithir for his research in 2016 and the NUIG Write-Up Bursary in 2018.
 See more at www.martinkeaveney.com